-The in-house counsel asserted that all these emails were privileged and produced a privilege log and supporting affidavit.
+The in-house counsel asserted that the privilege covered all these emails and produced a privilege log and supporting affidavit.
 But the privilege log did not describe the emails as “seeking legal advice” and his affidavit did not specifically describe the emails were for providing legal advice.
-The in-house lawyer merely stated that he communicated, in his legal capacity, with company employess when responding to a media inquiry, commenting on pending state legislation, and dealing with royalty issues before the state Oil and Gas Board.
+The in-house lawyer merely stated that he communicated, in his legal capacity, with company employees when responding to a media inquiry, commenting on pending state legislation, and dealing with royalty issues before the state Oil and Gas Board.

-The court decided to review five emails in camera because the privilege log sufficiently described the emails as pertaining to legal advice; however, the court held that all other emails were not privileged and must be produced.
+The court decided to review five emails in camera because the privilege log sufficiently described the emails as pertaining to legal advice.
+The court held that the privilege did not protect all other emails and ordered their production.
 The court’s ruling contains several lessons and reminders for in-house lawyers seeking to establish and maintain the corporate attorney-client privilege.

 The Adair ruling emphasizes the growing importance of adequate descriptions of privileged documents in the party’s privilege log.
 The court noted that the party seeking privileged information has little information to challenge a privilege claim and must rely on the opposing party’s privilege log descriptions.
 The court held that the party withholding documents under a privilege claim “must specifically and factually support its claim of privilege by way of evidence, not just argument.”